Media against Democracy? - The Commercialization of Internet and the Crisis of Media

 Media against Democracy?

-The Commercialization of Internet and the Crisis of Media
+The Commercialization of the Internet and the Crisis of Media

 24/04 - 26/04/2014 @ Goethe Institut, Vukovarska 64, Zagreb

-The conference proposes to look at the intertwined processes of commercialization of internet and crisis of media and journalism.
-On the analytical side it proposes to approach the predicament from the framework of political economy of communication, while on the practical side it wants to look closer at the future facing media and journalists and the prospects of progressive media reform in Croatia.
-To discuss this it will bring together prominent scholars, media professionals, political activists and policy makers, including Des Freedman, Leopoldina Fortunati, Robert W. McChesney, Drago Hedl, Rüdiger Rossig, Milan Živković, Rasmus Fleischer, Marisol Sandoval, Marcell Mars, Sebastian Sevignani, Ladislav Tomičić, Brankica Petković, Nada Švob-Đokić, Helena Popović, Vesna Kesić, Slavica Lukić, Sebastian Mondial…
+The conference proposes to look at the intertwined processes of commercialization of the internet and the crisis of media and journalism.
+On the analytical side, it proposes to approach the predicament from the framework of the political economy of communication, while on the practical side it wants to look closer at the future-facing media and journalists and the prospects of progressive media reform in Croatia.
+To discuss this it will bring together prominent scholars, media professionals, political activists and policymakers, including Des Freedman, Leopoldina Fortunati, Robert W. McChesney, Drago Hedl, Rüdiger Rossig, Milan Živković, Rasmus Fleischer, Marisol Sandoval, Marcell Mars, Sebastian Sevignani, Ladislav Tomičić, Brankica Petković, Nada Švob-Đokić, Helena Popović, Vesna Kesić, Slavica Lukić, Sebastian Mondial…

 Official media partner: Kulturpunkt